For Teachers

 • (Optional) Join the local screening or discussion event

 Curators are mentors and motivators, not tech experts.
+Your encouragement helps students believe

-Your encouragement helps students believe their voice matters.
+their voice matters.

-All curators will receive a letter of appreciation from the project team, and schools will be acknowledged on the official website and in project materials.
+will be acknowledged on the official website and in project materials.

 How to Submit

-• Length: 3–10 minutes
+• Video length: 3–10 minutes

 • Format: .mp4 or .mov